 The Clerks maintain close working relationships with the administrative staff in the tax tribunals and the higher Courts, and frequently liaise with them regarding hearing dates for matters that are litigating.

 All Members of Chambers are committed to providing an exceptionally high standard of service and welcome any feedback from both professional and lay clients.
-Complaints are taken very seriously and will be dealt with in accordance with Chambers’ written complaints policy, which is available from the Clerks, on request.
+We apply ourselves seriously to complaints from clients and have appropriate internal procedures for addressing any concerns.
+Full details of our complaints procedure are available on request.